satishnamgadda/travel-journal/README.md

 ## Description

-The application fetches data from a static dataset, and generates a set of card elements using props, as well as conditional rendering.
-Each card element contains a landmark with various data about it.

 <p>The application fetches data from a static dataset, and generates a set of card elements using props, as well as conditional rendering.
 Each card element contains a travel destination with various data about it.</p>

 <br>